tiationg-kho/leetcode-sql/syntax.md

 SELECT product_id, SUM(val) OVER (PARTITION BY product_id ORDER BY order_id) AS sum
 FROM products;
 -- there are also ROW_NUMBER(), RANK(), DENSE_RANK(), LEAD(), LAG(), FIRST_VALUE(), NTH_VALUE(), NTILE() to use
+-- PARTITION BY:
+-- Purpose: PARTITION BY allows you to split the result set into smaller groups (or "windows") and apply the window function independently to each group.
+It's used when you want to compute statistics, such as the average salary for each department, within each group
+-- Necessity: Whether or not you need this clause depends on the requirement of the query.
+If you want to apply a uniform window calculation across the entire result set, you don't need it.
+If you need to perform calculations group-wise, then you must use it
+-- ORDER BY:
+-- Purpose: ORDER BY determines the order of data within the window.
+Many window functions, such as ROW_NUMBER(), LEAD(), LAG(), etc., rely on the ordering of the data
+-- Necessity: For window functions that consider the order of data (like LEAD(), LAG(), ROW_NUMBER(), and others), ORDER BY is essential.
+But if you're just computing a grouped sum or average without regard to ordering, you can omit it
+-- if you want to compute the average salary for each department SELECT department, AVG(salary) OVER (PARTITION BY department) FROM employees;
+-- if you want to compute the overall average salary for all employees SELECT department, AVG(salary) OVER ()
+FROM employees;
+-- if you want to rank employees within each department by salary SELECT department, salary, ROW_NUMBER() OVER (PARTITION BY department ORDER BY salary DESC) FROM employees;
+-- if you want to see the difference in salary between each employee and the next when ranked by salary across the entire company
+SELECT employee_name, salary, LAG(salary) OVER (ORDER BY salary DESC) - salary FROM employees;

 -- if else statement (conditional logic)
 SELECT